celo-org/celo-monorepo/packages/docs/getting-started/running-a-full-node-in-rc1.md

 For this reason, despite the fact that Celo uses a proof-of-stake consensus protocol, users can earn cryptocurrency without first having to own any, simply by running a full node.

+{% hint style="danger" %}
+Full node incentives have not been enabled yet because the mechanism for negotiating a gateway fee is still under development.
+Currently, light clients are configured to send a gateway fee of 0 and full nodes are set to accept a minimum gateway fee of 0.
+{% endhint %}

 ## Prerequisites

 - **You have Docker installed.** If you don’t have it already, follow the instructions here: [Get Started with Docker](https://www.docker.com/get-started).
 It will involve creating or signing in with a Docker account, downloading a desktop app, and then launching the app to be able to use the Docker CLI.
 If you are running on a Linux server, follow the instructions for your distro [here](https://docs.docker.com/install/#server).
 You may be required to run Docker with `sudo` depending on your installation environment.